How to write a resume isn’t overly complicated. It’s not advanced quantum physics or even rocket science.

 It does, however, require a great deal of thought and preparation.

-In this guide, you’ll find step-by-step instructions on how to write a resume that’s right for you.
+In this guide, you’ll find step-by-step instructions on writing a resume that’s right for you.

 Here’s a breakdown of what this guide covers:

-- The Words That Should Be Dominating Your Resume
+- The Words That Should Be Dominating Your Document

 We have a lot to cover, so let’s get started.